RedQuatum/ZenChat/README.md

 ---

 *P.S.
 This is a joke license for a fun project.
-Feel free to use the code! 😊*
+DONT USE THE CODE 😊*